Randomization advice and ambiguity aversion: Related Literature

 \section{Related Literature}

 A number of papers have studied the consistency of subjects' choices across decision problems.
 These include \citet{binmore2012much}, \citet{stahl2014heterogeneity}, \citet{voorhoeve2016ambiguity} and \citet{crockett2019ellsberg}.
 This literature finds, on the whole, that relatively few subjects make consistent choices, and those who do tend to be ambiguity-neutral.
 The lack of consistency can be interpreted as evidence against people choosing according to a clear preference.
 However, ambiguity-averse DMs may find inconsistent choices to be a useful hedge against ambiguity, see e.g., \citet{kuzmics2017abraham} and \citet{azrieli2018incentives} for more general arguments.\footnote{This problem persists under many different preference elicitation schemes.
-See also e.g., \citet{baillon2014experimental}, \citet{bade2015randomization}, \citet{oechssler2015test}, which builds on earlier work on eliciting non-expected utility preferences under objective uncertainty by e.g., \citet{Karni87}.} Our single choice design is immune to such problems.
+See also e.g., \citet{bade2015randomization}, \citet{oechssler2015test}, \citet{baillon2022experimental}, which builds on earlier work on eliciting non-expected utility preferences under objective uncertainty by e.g., \citet{Karni87}.} Our single choice design is immune to such problems.
 This is why we constrained our design to a single incentivized elicitation per subject, even at the cost of forgoing the ability to conduct within-subject analyses across treatments.

 \citet{spears2009preference}, \citet{dominiak2011attitudes}, and \citet{oechssler2016hedging} study experiments in which subjects are given the Raiffa hedge as an option, similarly to our baseline Coin treatment (without supplemental commentary).
 Generally, they find very few subjects choosing this option, with more subjects instead choosing a dominated option.
 This too is evidence against CAA models.
 They also find that subjects do not care about the timing of the resolution of uncertainty, evidence even against the non-CAA models of \citet{seo09}, \citet{saito15}, and \citet{ke2020randomization}.
-Our focus is on the possible effects of providing explicit descriptions of the Raiffa hedge.
-We thus add to these findings that such observations significantly influence behavior, and does so in directions that support the appeal of CAA models.
+Relatedly, \citet{baillon2022randomize} study how subjects respond to two different forms of randomized incentive mechanisms to elicit ambiguity aversion preferences.
+Somewhat in contrast to the above mentioned literature, they find that, while about 50\% of subjects make an Ellsberg-like choice in a treatment without randomization (akin to a treatment without a coin toss), only 25 to 29\% of subjects make this choice when there is randomization (akin to a treatment with a coin toss).
+Interestingly, however, and consistent with the above mentioned literature, subjects do again not seem to care about the timing of the resolution of uncertainty.